IshaYokh/developer-tools-installer/README.md

 - wireshark
 - sqlitebrowser

-## The list of tools that I need which the script doesn't install due to different versions and sources which results for a need for manual installations:
+## The list of tools that I need which the script doesn't install due to different versions and sources, which results for a need for manual installations:
 - Visual studio code
 - Brackets
 - Eclipse